[Ansible] I wrote a playbook to build an AWS network

 This is Shimeji from the SS team.

-Today I'll be writing about a playbook for building an AWS network using Ansible.
+Today's topic is a Playbook for building an AWS network using Ansible.

-My seniors have written articles on building AWS networks using Terraform and CloudFormation, so I'll follow suit.
+*Since my seniors have written articles on building AWS networks using Terraform and CloudFormation, I'll follow suit.*

-The network I'll be building will look something like this:
+The network we'll build will look like this:

 Directory structure